 Half Yearly Report

-Lekoil (AIM: LEK), the oil and gas exploration and development company with a focus on Nigeria and West Africa, reports its half year results for the six months ended 30 June 2015.
+Lekoil plc (AIM: LEK) the oil and gas exploration and production company with a focus on Nigeria and West Africa more broadly, reports its Half Year Results for the six months ended 30 June 2013.